ArtS/arts.github.com/_posts/2016-06-08-dot-net-core-or-dot-net-framework-which-one-is-right-for-you.md

 type: post
 published: true
 ---
-.NET Core RC2 has been relesed just recently and while things have somewhat stabilised, there's still a lot of confusion around the differences between spanking new .NET Core and the older but more stable .NET Framework.
+.NET Core RC2 has been released just recently and while things have somewhat stabilised, there's still a lot of confusion around the differences between spanking new .NET Core and the older but more stable .NET Framework.